matteodem/meteor-easy-check/README.md

 });

 PersonChecker.check({ name :  'Peter' }); // returns true
-PersonChecker.check({ something : 'random' }); // return false
+PersonChecker.check({ something : 'random' }); // returns false

 ```

-You could use that and create secure Meteor.methods with it…
-or just **add your Meteor.Collection as the 2nd parameter** which does that for you:
+You could use that and create secure Meteor.methods with it… or just **add your Meteor.Collection as the 2nd parameter** which does that for you:

 ```
 var CarsChecker = new EasyCheck({